Orgindy/PV_Predicitons/README.md

 echo "nc_data_dir: /path/to/my/netcdf" > config.yaml
 # Example for Windows users
 # echo "nc_data_dir: C:\Users\gindi002\DATASET\Era5_GRIB_NEW_dataset_2023-2019_and_more_future" > config.yaml
+# (This Windows path is also included as a comment in config.yaml.example.)
 ```

 The environment variable takes precedence.
 Individual scripts still